 HSBC says that more than half, or 53%, of Singapore businesses it surveyed are looking to increase their reliance on Southeast Asia.
 In addition, 47% of them are planning to increase their reliance on East or North Asia, while 45% of them are looking at South Asia, which includes countries such as Bangladesh, India, and Sri Lanka.

-Runa Baksi, HSBC’s head of Southeast Asia, global trade solution, says she expects to see more intra-Asia and intra-ASEAN trade in the coming years.
+Runa Baksi, HSBC’s head of Southeast Asia, global trade solutions, says she expects to see more intra-Asia and intra-ASEAN trade in the coming years.
 “What has been increasingly certain from this tariff situation, is the growth and potential of Southeast Asia as a trading bloc and Singapore’s role as a trading hub for the region,” she says.

 Global trade has been hit with uncertainty ever since President Donald Trump announced his “Liberation Day” tariffs in April.
 A baseline tariff of 10% was imposed on imports from over 180 countries, and countries such as Japan, South Korea, and Vietnam have been scrambling to sign new trade deals with the US.